Sma1033/adt_with_a2md/README.md

 ### Accompanying materials: <br />

-- Penalty search: A Python script to demo the process of penalty value (as similarity measurement) retrieval for a given audio pair.
+- Penalty search: A Python script to demo the process of penalty value retrieval for a given audio pair.
 Please check file `penalty_search.ipynb` for more details.

 - A2MD dataset: 1565 Youtube downloaded tracks and their aligned MIDI files are provided in a single zip file.
 The audio/MIDI files are categorized into seven groups based on the retrieved penalty values.
 A2MD download link: <br />https://drive.google.com/uc?export=download&id=1ZRbLz7aaJibd9F121LLn_yKPmgtYUqHu <br />